View All

 This neural network architecture has won the challenging competition of ImageNet by a considerable margin.
 It is a much broader and more in-depth version of LeNet.
 Alex Krizhevsky released it in 2012.

 Complex hierarchies and objects can be learned using this architecture.
-The much more extensive neural network was created by scaling the insights of LeNet in AlexNet Architecture.
+The much more extensive neural network was created by scaling the insights of LeNet in AlexNet Architecture, which, like a biological neuron, processes information through multiple layers to extract meaningful patterns.

 The work contributions are as follows: